AirtestProject/Airtest/benchmark/README.md

 ### ② Image Matching Methods:
  - Template matching
 	 - Not applicable for cross-resolution matching;
-	 - There will be a result anyway;
+	 - There will always be a result;
 	 - name: `"tpl"`
  - Key-point mathing
 	 - Suitable for cross-resolution recognition;